The general rule of thumb for anyone who loves kale and want fresh harvest regularly is to grow 3 to 4 plants per family member.

 We encouraged our daughter, my niece and their friends to harvest vegetables for their meals whenever they want, all over our apartment, on our D.I.Y (Do It Yourself) vertical gardens.
 Its always an unusual play date activity for their friends, as most do not garden or cook at home.

-Start them young, these are some very good Gardening and Cooking Projects for children !
+These are some very good GREEN Projects for children and adults !

 CUT and GROW BACK PLANT